mpaulacaldas/notes/Shell/howtos.md

-# Recipes
+# How-to's

-To get the number of columns of all files in a directory:
+Get the number of columns of all files in a directory:

 ```sh
 for filename in *.tsv; do awk -F'\t' '{print FILENAME, NF; exit}' $filename; done